 Our recommendation: Buy a bag of Peruvian coffee beans and drop in them in your coffee maker with built in grinder.

-In addition to everything you just read, there are some interesting facts about Peruvian coffee you may find interesting to know.
+In addition to everything you just read, here are some facts about Peruvian coffee you may find interesting.

-- Coffee makes up 60% of Peru’s exports
+- Coffee makes up 25% of the national agricultural income

-- There are an estimated 110,000 coffee farmers in Peru
+- There are an estimated 223,000 coffee-producer families in Peru

 - Coffee in Peru accounts for 2% of the global coffee supply